How to Install Python Pip on Ubuntu Linux

 Usage: pip [options] Commands: install Install packages. download Download packages. uninstall Uninstall packages. freeze Output installed packages in requirements format. list List installed packages. show Show information about installed packages. check Verify installed packages have compatible

-When working with Python projects, it’s always a good idea to create a virtual environment.
+Creating a virtual environment is always a good idea when working with Python projects.
 Generally, the PiP package installer is used within Python virtual environments where each environment is isolated for specific projects.

 After each project is done, it can be discarded easily.

-For this post, you want to create a PiP virtual environment within your home folder or directory.
+You want to create a PiP virtual environment within your home folder or directory for this post.

 Simply run the command below to create a Python 3 virtual environment called confidential.

-First, install Python virtual environment module by running the commands below:
+First, install the Python virtual environment module by running the commands below:

 sudo apt install python3-venv